-Union College faculty researchers have received an award from the National Science Foundation (NSF) Major Research Instrumentation (MRI) Program to aquire a state-of-the-art instrument that will enable advanced analytical and research training activities in the Earth Sciences.
+Union College faculty researchers have received an award from the National Science Foundation (NSF) Major Research Instrumentation (MRI) Program to acquire a state-of-the-art instrument that will enable advanced analytical and research training activities in the Earth Sciences.
 Associate Professor and Chair of Geology Holli Frey is the lead Principal Investigator (PI) on the $307,241 grant that will support the purchase of a new inductively coupled plasma mass spectrometer (ICP-MS).

 With the new ICP-MS, Frey and her team will continue to monitor these regions for any changes in trace and rare earth element concentrations, which may be indicative of volcanic unrest.
 (2/3)